Stefan2320/cyberint-windows-image-forensics/readme.md

 ### Tables

 #### WindowsImage
-Stores each Windows image file that will be analyzed.
+Stores each Windows image file to be analyzed.
+The name of each file needs to be entered manually.
 | Field        | Type         | Description                            |
 |--------------|--------------|----------------------------------------|
 | `image_id`   | Primary Key   | Unique identifier for each image.      |
 | `image_name` | String       | Name of the Windows image.             |

 #### ImageFile
 Stores each file path from the analyzed Windows image and if the file is malicious.

 | Field        | Type         | Description                            |
 |--------------|--------------|----------------------------------------|